yugabyte/yugabyte-db/architecture/design/distributed-backup-point-in-time-recovery.md

 * Often run more frequently, since the data set size is reduced.
 * This handles a DR scenario (see Scenarios section C).

 There are two flavors of incremental backups, these are described below.
+Note that although YugayteDB will support both flavors, differential incremental backups are recommended.

+### Differential incremental backups
+In this case, each incremental backup only contains the updates that occurred after the previous incremental backup.
+All changes since last incremental.
+A point in time restore operation in this case would involve restoring the latest base backup followed by applying every differential incremental backup taken since that base backup.

-#### Cumulative incremental backups
+### Cumulative incremental backups
 Each of these incremental backups contain all changes since last base backup.
 The timestamp of the last base backup is specified by the operator.
 In this case, the point in time restore operation involves restoring the latest base backup followed by applying the latest cumulative incremental backup.

-#### Differential incremental backups
-In this case, each incremental backup only contains the updates that occurred after the previous incremental backup.
-All changes since last incremental.
-A point in time restore operation in this case would involve restoring the latest base backup followed by applying every differential incremental backup taken since that base backup.
+# Intended usage

+The table below shows a quick comparison of the intended usage patterns.

 |                       | In-cluster flashback DB | Off-cluster flashback DB | Incremental backup |
 | --------------------- | ----------------------- | ------------------------ | ------------------ |